shreeviknesh/SortingVisualizer/README.md

 - Merge sort is also a Divide and Conquer algorithm that divides the array into two halves and recursively calls merge sort on each half.
 - The elements are then combined together in sorted order from the sub-arrays.
 - The `merge()` function is used to combine the two halves of the array.
 It is a key process and it assumes that the two subarrays are already in sorted order.
 Therefore, `merge()` must be invoked only after the sorting of all the subarrays are completed.
-- The time complexity of merge sort algorithm in all three cases (worst-case, best-case and average-case) is O(nLog(n)).
+- The time complexity of merge sort algorithm in all three cases (worst-case, best-case and average-case) is O(nlog n).
 Therefore, it is one of the most widely-used sorting algorithms.
 - The one major drawback of merge sort is the use of O(n) auxiliary (extra) space.
-This problem can be solved by using the `merge()` function to combine the elements in-place. *(Implemented)*I
+This problem can be solved by using the `merge()` function to combine the elements in-place. *(Implemented)*